nealbarshes/nealbarshes.github.io/FootHealing/index.md

 <li>use silk or rayon tape directly on skin or on dressings.</li>
 <li>use implants or grafts as an ulcer healing adjunct unless peripheral artery disease and osteomyelitis have been ruled out (as described above), there is no active soft tissue infection, and the area reduction of the ulcer has been documented as being less than 50% over a 4 weeks despite adequate offloading and advanced local wound care (as described above).</li> </ul>

-## Obtain an x-ray, magnetic resonance imaging (MRI) or biopsy for ALL PATIENTS to evaluate for osteomyelitis.
+## Evaluate for osteomyelitis with an x-ray ± magnetic resonance imaging (MRI) or biopsy for ALL patients.

 ALL patients with a non-healing foot ulcer should have radiographic imaging to evaluate for osteomyelitis.
 This evaluation should begin with plain x-rays (ordered as toes, foot, or heel, depending on the area) done within the past 30 days.
 Magnetic resonance imaging, percutaneous image-guided bone biopsy or surgical biopsy should be considered in the following situations:
 <ol>